dirkvl/FairPhone/README.md

 6. THIS IS NOT AN OFFICIAL FAIRPHONE PAGE
 7. Add info if you have it

+## Goals

+- Get moar peoplez developing
+- Getting other people to add infoz here
+- Give peoplez a headstart
+- Persuade Fairphone to leak infoz
+- Have a place for myself to gather data

 ## Topics

 ### 3D printed casings